rauhul/swift-org-website/_posts/2024-01-20-swift-everywhere-embedded-on-playdate.md

 let spritePointer = playdate_api.unsafelyUnwrapped.pointee.sprite.unsafelyUnwrapped.pointee.newSprite.unsafelyUnwrapped()
 ```

-To address readability issues, I created a thin Swift overlay on top of the C API.
-I wrapped function pointer accesses into static and instance methods on types and converted function get/set pairs to Swift properties.
-Creating a new sprite became quick to write, easy to read, and introduced zero overhead on top of the equivalent imported C calls.
+To address the readability issues, I created a thin Swift overlay on top of the C API.
+I wrapped function pointer accesses into static and instance methods on Swift types and converted function get/set pairs to Swift properties.
+Creating a sprite became much more intuitive and introduced zero overhead on top of the equivalent imported C calls.

 ```swift
 var sprite = Sprite(bitmapPath: "background.png")